youngdie07/claymore/README.md

 ## Bibtex

-Please cite our paper if you use this code for your research:
+Please cite the original paper if you use this code for your research:
 ```
 @article{Wang2020multiGMPM,
     author = {Xinlei Wang* and Yuxing Qiu* and Stuart R. Slattery and Yu Fang and Minchen Li and Song-Chun Zhu and Yixin Zhu and Min Tang and Dinesh Manocha and Chenfanfu Jiang},